Just overheard near my desk: “Mike, do you want to split a protein bar?” If Mike says ‘yes,’ we can never be friends.

 I enjoy catching people staring at my twitching right eyelid during meetings.

-Choking on your own spit is God’s way of punishing you for not paying more attention to your passing life.
+Choking on your own spit is God’s way of punishing you for not paying more attention to your quickly passing life.